lucascompython/CritBot/README.md

 This bot was only tested on Linux.
 Python 3.10+ is required.
-I would prefer if you don't run an instance of my bot.
-You can just invite him [here](https://discord.com/api/oauth2/authorize?client_id=931322447117053972&permissions=8&scope=bot).
+You can invite him [here](https://discord.com/api/oauth2/authorize?client_id=931322447117053972&permissions=8&scope=bot).
-Nevertheless, the installation steps are as follows:
+The installation steps are as follows:

 I have only tested PostgreSQL 15.2 but it should work with other versions.